Anthropology (ATH)

 Introduction to theory, methods, and techniques of archaeology.

-Survey of major theoretical perspectives in cultural anthropology.
+Survey of major theoretical perspectives and methodological approaches in cultural anthropology.
 History, themes, debates, and controversies are approached in terms of their intellectual lineage, theoretical content, fieldwork methodologies and ethics, policy applications, and global relevance.
-ADVW.
 PA-1C.
 CAS-C.

 ATH 235.
 Imagining and Encountering the Anthropological Other.
 (3)

 This course explores the emergence of 'the Other' in Western imagination in conjunction with global exploration and colonization, and the emergence of anthropology as a field for testing those imaginings.
 Students will be introduced and given opportunities to practice anthropology's basic methods for engaging with and learning from individuals living in cultural worlds different from their own.
-IIC, IIIB.
-PA-2A, PA-4C.
 CAS-C.

 Introduction to biological anthropology, including evolutionary theory, human origins, models of human evolution, human variation, and primatology.
 IVA.
 PA-2B.
-CAS-C, CAS-D.
+CAS-C, CAS-D/LAB.

 ATH 301.
 Intercultural Relations.
 (3)

-Development of cultural awareness; in-depth study of theory and field-based research on the cross-cultural dynamics of cross-national encounters, trends, and events.
+Development of intercultural awareness; in-depth study of theory and field-based research on the cross-cultural dynamics of cross-national encounters, trends, and events.
+Application of problem-solving tools in intercultural conflict.
+PA-4B, PA-4C, SI-01, SI-02.
+CAS-B.

 Cross-listed with ITS.